Who are we and what do we do?

 What is your personal data used for?

-Information gathered from surveys are used to evidence the need for Public Health interventions aimed at improving the health and well-being of the public.
+Information gathered from surveys is used to evidence the need for public health interventions aimed at improving the health and well-being of the public.
+Some of this information is use to create campaigns or publicity about health improvement initiatives.
 It may also be used to inform anonymous stories or case studies and for evidence in electronic reports and presentations.

 Will your personal data be shared?